-Footnote 3 states: “At first, children should NOT be taught to join letters or to start every letter ‘on the line’ with a ‘lead-in’, because these practices cause unnecessary difficulty for beginners.
-Children may be taught to join the letters in digraphs, but this is optional.
-(All resources designed for children to read should be in print).”
+“At first children should not be taught to join letters or to start every letter ‘on the line’ with a ‘lead-in’, because these practices cause unnecessary difficulty for beginners.”
+DfE, October 2021

 We are proud to point out that the Magic Link handwriting programme teaches structured and speedy cursive handwriting to both right and left-handed children and does not include the ‘lead-in’ cursive stroke.

 What is a ‘lead-in’ or ‘entry’ stroke?

 The skill of handwriting is a difficult process and I believe that the ‘entry stroke’ is unnecessary, arduous to form and should be abolished!

 An entry stroke has many other names; It is also known as a ‘lead- in’, ‘initial flick’, ‘entry flick’, ‘in stroke’ ‘whoosh-in’ or ‘continuous cursive’.
 This is the aspect of a font, encouraged by many schools, involving a small flick at the beginning of all letters of the alphabet.
 This flick is often introduced when children first learn to write.
 This style of handwriting is sometimes referred to as ‘continuous cursive’ or ‘cursive’.

 The entry stroke at the start of a letter is the subject of much controversy and debate amongst many teachers and educators.
 This font has an upward flick at the beginning of each letter which often makes writing tedious and laboured.

 Magic Link teachers have taught thousands of children and have evidence to show that faster and more fluent writing is achieved when the entry stroke is removed.